-- the speed at which SIR is able to return to full operating capacity in the near future, - Canadian economic conditions after bars and restaurants are able to fully re-open, - the ability for SIR to obtain necessary financing through a renewal of its Credit Agreement, - the availability of credit under SIR's current Credit Agreement or other financing sources, - government assistance, including the Canada Emergency Wage Subsidy and Canada Emergency Rent Subsidy, - business interruption insurance coverage, - SIR's ability to negotiate longer term extended credit terms from its suppliers, including negotiating deferrals of rent obligations over the terms of its leases, and - the type and impact of continued government mandated pandemic-related operating regulations.
+- SIR's ability to remain operating at full operating capacity in the near future, - Canadian economic conditions affecting bars and restaurants now that they are able to fully re-open, - the ability for SIR to obtain necessary financing through a renewal of its Credit Agreement, - the availability of credit under SIR's current Credit Agreement or other financing sources, - government assistance, including the Canada Emergency Wage Subsidy and Canada Emergency Rent Subsidy, - business interruption insurance coverage, - SIR's ability to negotiate longer term extended credit terms from its suppliers, including negotiating deferrals of rent obligations over the terms of its leases, and - the type and impact of continued government mandated pandemic-related operating regulations.

-Reduced services and restaurant closures will continue to result in material declines to sales at SIR restaurants.
+The potential for future reduced services and/or restaurant closures will continue to create risk of material declines to sales at SIR restaurants.
 These circumstances indicate the existence of a material uncertainty that may cast doubt on the Fund's ability to continue as a going concern.
 These unaudited consolidated financial statements do not include any adjustments to the amounts and classification of assets and liabilities that may be necessary should the Fund be unable to continue as a going concern.
 Such adjustments could be material.

-The Fund did not have any capital expenditures in Q2 2021 and YTD 2021 and by its nature is not expected to have significant capital expenditures in the future.
+The Fund did not have any capital expenditures in Q3 2021 and YTD 2021 and by its nature is not expected to have significant capital expenditures in the future.
 Capital expenditures related to Royalty Pooled Restaurants are borne at the operating company (SIR) level.
 The Fund's operating and administrative expenses are expected to be fairly stable and predictable and are considered to be in the ordinary course of business.

 Effective July 15, 2021, the Trustees of the Fund approved the resumption of monthly unitholder distributions effective July 30, 2021.
-The initial monthly distribution under the resumption was in the amount of \$0.07 per Fund Unit and was paid on July 30, 2021 to unitholders of record as at July 22, 2021.
-The distribution was funded by a combination of the royalty payment for SIR's four-week operating period ended July 4, 2021, recent interest on the SIR Loan and a portion of the \$1.0 million payment from SIR that was paid in April 2021 for previously deferred royalties and interest of the SIR Loan.
+The initial monthly distribution under the resumption was \$0.07 per Fund Unit and was paid on July 30, 2021 to unitholders of record as at July 22, 2021.
+On August 11, 2021, the Fund declared a distribution of \$0.07 per Fund Unit payable on August 31, 2021 to unitholders of record on August 20, 2021.